linkjavier/AirBnB_clone/README.md

 - `quit`/EOF quit the console
 - `help`

-# How to start the interpreter
+#⚙ How to start the interpreter
 In the command line run `./console.py` or `echo help | ./console.py`
-# How to use the interpreter
+#✔ How to use the interpreter

+Command | Syntax | Output
 ------- | ------ | ------
 help | `help [option]` | Lists all available commands, or displays what option does quit | `quit` | Exit command interpreter